RWAERC20

 # Overview

-RWAERC20 is a permissioned token model built for regulated, managed, or otherwise restricted asset environments, including real-world asset tokenization.
-Its core logic is centered on authorization, freezing, controlled issuance, controlled destruction, and operator intervention.
+RWAERC20 is a permissioned ERC20 model built for regulated, managed, or otherwise restricted asset environments, including real-world asset tokenization.
+Its core logic is centered on wallet whitelisting, ERC-7943 transfer checks, account freezing, token-level freezing, controlled issuance, controlled destruction, and operator intervention.
 For buyers, this is a token designed for compliance and operational control rather than open, permissionless circulation.

 # When to use it

-This model is appropriate when the issuer needs to decide which wallets may hold the token, freeze accounts when necessary, batch-manage many addresses, or intervene in token movement for administrative or legal reasons.
+This model is appropriate when the issuer needs to decide which wallets may hold the token, freeze accounts when necessary, freeze a specific amount of tokens, batch-manage many addresses, or intervene in token movement for administrative or legal reasons.
 It is a natural fit for security-style products, regulated investment assets, restricted memberships, and tokenized real-world assets with eligibility requirements.

 # How it works

 The token is deployed with a custom name, symbol, decimals value, and initial supply.
-The initial owner is authorized from the start, and only authorized accounts can normally hold and transfer the token.
-Privileged verifiers can authorize or remove wallets, including in batch.
-Privileged agents can freeze or unfreeze accounts, move tokens between authorized wallets, and perform forced minting or forced burning for authorized addresses.
+The initial owner is whitelisted from the start, and only whitelisted accounts can normally hold and transfer the token.
+Privileged verifiers can add or remove wallets from the whitelist, including in batch.
+Privileged agents can freeze or unfreeze accounts, set an account’s ERC-7943 frozen token amount, force transfers between whitelisted wallets, and perform forced minting or forced burning for whitelisted addresses.
 Privileged issuers can mint and burn through normal controlled flows, and managers can pause or unpause standard user transfers and permanently stop future minting.
 Taken together, these functions create a token that behaves more like a managed register of ownership than a completely open-market asset.

 # Key features

-• Only authorized wallets are allowed to hold and transfer the token under normal conditions.
+- Only whitelisted wallets are allowed to hold and transfer the token under normal conditions.

-• Authorized operators can approve or remove eligible wallets one by one or in batches.
+- Privileged verifiers can add or remove eligible wallets one by one or in batches.

-• Privileged operators can force creation or destruction of tokens for authorized wallets when administrative intervention is required.
+- Privileged operators can force creation or destruction of tokens for whitelisted wallets even if the wallet is account-frozen.

 # Considerations

-• Accounts can be frozen, transfers can be paused, and operators can intervene directly in balances and movement.
+- Accounts can be frozen, token amounts can be frozen, transfers can be paused, and operators can intervene directly in balances and movement.